It's the Great Pumpkin, Charlie Brown (1966 TV Short)

 Lucy Van Pelt: You better cut it out right now or I'll pound you!

-Linus: There are three things you must never discuss with people: religion, politics, and the Great Pumpkin.
+Linus: There are three things that I've learned never discuss with people: religion, politics, and the Great Pumpkin.

 Charlie Brown: [after Snoopy blows a lone leaf into a pile of leaves that Charlie Brown has raked] Thanks, old pal.